-In preparation for the Co-op work experience, students are required to attend two seminars, a CV Writing seminar and Interviewing Skills seminar.
-The CV Writing seminar teaches students the principles of CV writing and enables them to fine-tune their CV writing skills.
+In preparation for the Co-op training, students are required to attend three seminars, Coop Policies and Procedures seminar, a CV Writing seminar and an Interviewing Skills seminar.
+The Coop Policies and Procedures seminar introduce the Co-op Training Program for all Co-op Students with the required policies and procedures to follow.
+The CV Writing seminar helps students hone their CV writing skills.
 The seminar is coordinated with RHU English Language Center.
-Each student is required to have his/her CV reviewed by the English Language Center before it is submitted to the prospective employers.
+Each student is required to have his/her CV reviewed by the ELC before it is submitted to the prospective employers.